Etto48/BPMProject/docs/README.md

-# Business and Project Management - Project
+# AIRA - AI Risk Analysis

 This project aims to create an AI assisted HITL Risk Analysis tool for PMs to identify potential risks and suggest contingency and fallback plans.

+## Documentation

+You can find the full documentation for this project [here](./tex/.aux/main.pdf).

 ## Running the Project